NC State Global Courtyard

 The Global Courtyard serves as a space to showcase how NC State strives to bring the world to campus.
 The Global Courtyard is located in a once inconspicuous space between Primrose and Tompkins Halls, just a short walk from the Memorial Belltower and Court of North Carolina.
-Anchored by the Dream of Flight sculpture by NC State alumnus Heath Satow, the space is able to accommodate a wide range of events and can hold 60 to 75 people, with movable seating for 20.
+Anchored by the Dream of Flight sculpture by NC State alumnus Heath Satow, the space was completed in the Spring of 2020 and is able to accommodate a wide range of events and activities.

 Holding an event in the Global Courtyard